akinsho/toggleterm.nvim/README.md

 ## Why Lua?

 I wrote this initially in vimscript as part of my `init.vim`.
-I then realised I wanted to extend the functionality but didn't want to end up maintaining a bunch of vimscript I had just managed to hack into place 🤷.
+I then realised I wanted to extend the functionality, but didn't want to end up maintaining a bunch of vimscript I had just managed to hack into place 🤷.

 **Status: Alpha**